devuri/cpt-meta-box/README.md

 # Data Class

-The `Data` class provides various utility methods for working with data in WordPress.
+The `Data` class provides various utility methods for working with data.
 It includes functions for retrieving and manipulating post-related data such as post meta, post items, and generating custom edit links.

 ## Usage